Will the Celtics cover the spread vs. the Raptors? Promo Codes, Betting Trends, Records ATS

 Celtics Betting Records & Stats

-- Boston's games this season have gone over this contest's total of 221.5 points six times.
+- In seven of 11 games this season, Boston and its opponents have combined to total more than 218.5 points.

-- Boston has an average point total of 229 in its contests this year, 7.5 more points than this matchup's over/under.
+- The average point total in Boston's contests this year is 225.4, 6.9 more than this matchup's over/under.

+- So far this season, the Celtics have put together an 8-3-0 record against the spread.

-- Boston has been the favorite in eight games this season and won six (75%) of those contests.
+- This season, Boston has been favored 10 times and won eight of those games.

-- Boston has been at least a -300 moneyline favorite five times this season and won all of those games.
+- Boston has been at least a -275 moneyline favorite seven times this season and won all of those games.

-- The Celtics have a 75% chance to win this game based on the implied probability of the moneyline.
+- The moneyline for this contest implies a 73.3% chance of a victory for the Celtics.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!